hkirk/swtafp-slides/slides/08/adt.md

 ### Tail recursion

-Remeber how we solve this?
+Remember how we solve this?

 ```fsharp [1-3|5-7]
 let rec priceAcc costSoFar = function